¿Cuáles Son las Mejores Herramientas de Gestión de Proyectos?

 Wrike is an award-winning project management software that qualifies as a suitable companion for any organization looking to scale.

-Why I picked Wrike: The tool offers flexible plans that can support any team size, starting with a free plan that is perfect to manage tasks in small teams.
+Why I picked Wrike: I chose this tool because it offers flexible plans that can support any team size, starting with a free plan that is perfect to manage tasks in small teams.
 In addition, the features that Wrike offers go anywhere from lists and simple status fields to approvals, proofing, resource management and budgeting.

-Wrike also has robust Enterprise features for teams with additional security and granular permission needs.
-They even have a special tier for complex organizations that have specific requirements.
+The robust Enterprise features for teams with additional security and granular permission needs were another reason I added this software to my list.
+They even have a special tier for complex organizations that have specific requirements, which I thought was a useful addition.

 Wrike Standout Features & Integrations